helloworld9948/JAVA/README.md

 # Java Programming Lab

 Welcome to the Java Programming Lab!
 This repository contains materials for the B.Tech.
 II Year II Sem.
 Java Programming Lab.
-Below you will find essential information about the course, including objectives, outcomes, list of experiments, and recommended tools.
+Below you will find essential information about the course, list of experiments, and recommended tools.

 ## Course Information